fabacab/inline-gdocs-viewer/readme.txt

 7. This screenshot shows an example of what the previous screenshot might output with a given spreadsheet that contains data for the Aliens, Ninjas, Pirates, and Robots teams, and their player's respective points.

 == Change log ==

+= Version 0.9.10 =

+* Feature: The "Extras" tab in the `gdoc` QuickTag dialog now allows customizing HTTP transport options including an HTTP `timeout`, the `User-Agent` header, and SSL/TLS verification.
+* Usability: The QuickTags dialog now includes more detailed descriptions of the customization options it exposes.
+* Bugfix: The `gdoc` QuickTag button no longer incorrectly outputs shortcode attributes when multiple attributes are changed from their defaults.

 = Version 0.9.9.2 =